Noboru Yamada: Himalayan expeditions

 Yamada began trekking in the Himalayas in the late 1970s.
 He would make 22 expeditions to the Himalayas over 15 years, and would make 16 attempts at climbing the region's 8,000m peaks.

 On October 19, 1978, Yamada summitted his first eight-thousander, Dhaulagiri I (8167 m).
 A member of an 18-member expedition party led by Seiko Tanaka, the expedition was perilous.
 Only five members would summit, and four members of the party would lose their lives in the attempt.

 Yamada would not return to the Himalayas until 1981.
 That year, he took part in three expeditions, a successful ascent of Kangchenjunga on May 9, 1981 via Yalung Kang.
 That fall, he returned to the Himalayas.
 On October 10, 1981, Yamada was part of a Japanese expedition team which made the first successful ascent of Langtang Ri in the Langtang Himal.

 On October 18, 1982, Yamada, Kozu Komatsu and Yasuhira Saito made a successful first ascent of the Pear Route up Dhaulagiri.

 In December 1982, Yamada was leading a winter expedition up Manaslu via the normal route when expedition member Takashi Sakuma fell to his death at 24,600 feet.
 The expedition gave up their summit attempt after Sakuma's death.

 In 1983, Yamada was part of a successful summit team that first climbed Lhotse and then Everest via the South Col. It was the second winter ascent of Mount Everest.

 In 1985, Yamada would climb three eight-thousanders, becoming the third person in the world to climb three of the world's highest peaks in the same year.
 In July 1985, Yamada joined the Himalayan Association of Japan for a climbing expedition to K2.
 Yamada summitted K2 without oxygen on 24 July.
-In October 1985, Yamada made his second summit of Mount Everest, and his first ascent without bottled oxygen as part of the crew filming a special on Naomi Uemura.
+In October 1985, Yamada made his second summit of Mount Everest, and his first ascent without bottled oxygen as part of the crew filming a movie about Naomi Uemura.
 That December, he summited Manaslu.

 In December 1986, Yamada and climbing partner Yasuhira Saito attempted an alpine-style ascent of Makalu during the winter season.
 The pair reached a high point of 7,500 before descending due to poor snow conditions.

 On 6 November 1988, Yamada successfully summited Cho Oyu.